Why should you think about changing course towards a product-led growth strategy?

 And the result?

 So before you launch your PLG strategy, think about how you can add a dose of virality to your product.
+Prompt your product teams to look at an attractive freemium model when designing your next market strategy.

 - Zoom lets you invite up to 100 participants on its free plan.